Rolling Shutter vs Global Shutter sCMOS Camera Mode

-The CIS2051 sCMOS sensor in Andor's Neo and Zyla cameras was designed with a 5T (5 transistor) pixel architecture to offer choice of both Rolling and Global Shutter modes (also called Rolling and Global Exposure modes).
+Andor's Neo and Zyla cameras, utilizing the CIS 2051 sensor, and our newest large area Balor sCMOS camera (with its sensor being unique to Andor) were designed with a 5T (5 transistor) pixel architecture to offer choice of both Rolling and Global Shutter modes (also called Rolling and Global Exposure modes).
 This provides superior application and synchronization flexibility and the ability, through global shutter, to closely emulate the familiar 'Snapshot' exposure mechanism of interline CCDs.

 Rolling and Global Shutter modes describe two distinct sequences through which the image may be read off an sCMOS sensor.
 In rolling shutter mode, different lines of the array are exposed at different times as the read out 'wave' sweeps through the sensor, whereas in global shutter mode each pixel in the sensor begins and ends the exposure simultaneously, analogous to the exposure mechanism of an interline CCD.
 However, absolute lowest noise and fastest non-synchronized frame rates are achieved from rolling shutter mode.